Save our Oceans & Wildlife

 HELP US SAVE THE OCEANS & WILDLIFE

-By purchasing Pack & Leaf’s zero-waste body care products you will help support a range of wildlife organisations including the Oceanic Society and WWF in their efforts to protect our ocean’s wildlife and their habitats.
+By purchasing Pack & Leaf’s zero-waste body care products you will help support a range of wildlife organizations including the Oceanic Society and WWF in their efforts to protect our ocean’s wildlife and their habitats.
 10% of profits are donated to charity and we are adopting a growing number of animals that need our help.

 PACK & LEAF’S ADOPTED FAMILY

-Kore the Humpback Whale
+Howard the Humpback Whale

-Annabelle the Laysan Albatross Chick
+Adam the Laysan Albatross Chick

 Hector the Green Turtle